shiva-shiva/homework01/README.md

 ```
 1-webpage meets accessibility standards.
 2-webpage has a semantic HTML elements.
-3-elements follow a logical structure independent of styling and positioning
+3-elements follow a logical structure independent of styling and positioning.
-4-image elements has accessible alt attributes
+4-image elements has accessible alt attributes.
-5-the title element has a concise, descriptive title
+5-the title element has a concise, descriptive title.
 ```